Young Americans: Reissues

-Young Americans was first released on CD by RCA in 1984, and then by Rykodisc/EMI in 1991, with three bonus tracks.
+RCA Records first reissued Young Americans on compact disc in 1984.
+The second reissue of the album was by Rykodisc/EMI in 1991, with three bonus tracks.
 The reissue charted at number 54 on the UK Albums Chart for one week in April 1991.
 A 1999 edition on EMI featured 24-bit digitally remastered sound and no extra tracks.
 The 2007 reissue, marketed as a "Special Edition", included an accompanying DVD containing 5.1 surround sound mixes of the album and Bowie's November 1974 interview and performances on The Dick Cavett Show.
 In 2016, the album was remastered for the Who Can I Be Now?
 (1974–1976) box set, which also includes an earlier, rawer-sounding draft of the album, titled The Gouster.
 It was released in CD, vinyl, and digital formats, both as part of this compilation and separately.
 On 7 March 2025, Young Americans will be reissued again as a half-speed mastered LP and a picture disc for its 50th anniversary.

 The 1991 and 2007 reissues featured "Who Can I Be Now?", "John, I'm Only Dancing (Again)" and "It's Gonna Be Me" as bonus tracks; the latter was released in an alternate version with strings on the 2007 edition.
 The 1991 reissue replaced the original versions of "Win", "Fascination" and "Right" with alternate mixes, but later reissues restored the original mixes.
 Another outtake, "After Today", appeared on the 1989 box set Sound + Vision, as did the alternate mix of "Fascination".